 Students take examinations in reading, listening, speaking and writing, each of which is worth 25% of the total mark.
-All examinations are taken at the end of Year 11.

-During the two-year course, 5 themes are covered:
+During the course, 5 themes are covered:

-- 1. Identity and Culture;
+- 1. Identity and culture;

-- 2. Local area, holiday and travel;
+- Local area, holiday and travel;

-- 3. School;
+School;

 - 4. Future aspirations, study and work;

 - 5. International and global dimension.